MrWeasel9/WEB-Client/Readme.md

-Sure, here's the README formatted in Markdown for GitHub:

 # Library Management System

 This project is a library management system implemented in C, utilizing the Parson library for JSON data manipulation.
 Parson library was chosen for its capabilities in parsing and generating JSON structures within the C programming language.
 It is used to analyze a JSON string and transform it into an internal structure of JSON objects, which are then sent to the server in JSON format.